rpidproject/puppet/README.md

 ### Step 1: Prerequisites
 1. Request a Handle Prefix from the Handle System Administrator
-2. At least one server on which to host the servers, whether cloud based on a provider like Amazon Web Services (AWS), a Vagrant box, or a locally hosted machine.
+2. At least one server on which to host the servers, whether cloud based on a provider like Amazon Web Services (AWS), or a locally hosted machine.
 (See below under AWS Quickstart for instructions on how to get started with AWS.)

 ### Step 2: Personalize the Repository